spacetelescope/webbpsf/docs/installation.rst

 You should now be able to do ``import webbpsf`` in a Python session to start WebbPSF.

 However, the above installs only the program code.
-You still must download and install the data files, as :ref:`described below <data_install>`.
+You must next download and install the data files, as described in :ref:`data_install`.

 .. note::
    If you lack the filesystem permissions to write into the system Python directory (for instance, on a machine you don't have root on), you can do ``python setup.py install --user`` to install locally in your home directory.